-Is it just me or is this winter just lagging?
-This stretch between January and March can be a bit brutal with short days and cold nights.
+The stretch between January and March can be a bit brutal with short days and cold nights.
+What can we do to get through it?
 I am fighting the blues by pinning inspiring wintery pictures and eating these: Chocolate Linzer Cookies!

 They provide a touch of Christmas-like winter magic during this cold, blustery January.

 Chelsea made these cookies after the holidays with the new cookie cutters she received for Christmas.
 You can use any cookie cutters you like – be sure to use your favorite shape to fully enjoy these linzer cookie sandwiches!
-You’ll be delighted by the faint spiced cookies with the taste of dark chocolate sandwiched in.
+You’ll be delighted by the faintly spiced cookies with the taste of dark chocolate sandwiched in.
 It all works really well with the ground almonds!
-Enjoy them with a cup of hot cocoa or a glass of cold milk will certainly add to the treat!
-Enjoy!
+Enjoy them with a cup of hot cocoa or a glass of cold milk to really add to the indulgence.

 Print Recipe (Slightly adapted from Wilton Linzer recipe)